AXIHIXA/Memo/notes/py/numpy.md

     ...     print(x, end=' ')
     0 5 10 15 20 25 30 35 40 45 50 55
     ```
-    - Example 2: The order of iteration is chosen to match the *memory layout* of an array, **without** considering a particular ordering.
+    - **Example 2**: The order of iteration is chosen to match the *memory layout* of an array, **without** considering a particular ordering.
 This can be seen by iterating over the transpose of the above array:
     ```
     >>> a = np.arange(0, 60, 5).reshape(3, 4)
     >>> b = a.T